 We want to accommodate every student who would like to be seen by a counselor.
 Each student who comes through our center must first be seen for an intake.

 If you are a student, you can begin the intake by initiating a request for counseling services:

 By phone: 509-527-5195 (we are available M-F 8 a.m. to 5 p.m.)

 During your time with the counselor, they will speak with you about your concerns and what the next best step is for you to get your needs addressed.
 Depending on the nature of the issue, you could be referred to a community provider, set up for short-term counseling with one of the staff counselors, referred to a group, referred to a medical provider or referred to another campus office in Student Affairs.

-The Counseling Center staff has a very high level and concern for and respect towards the confidentiality of individuals receiving services from this office.
+The staff of the Counseling Center have a very high level of concern for and respect toward the confidentiality of individuals receiving services from this office.
 Staff collect, record and store client information only as needed for the effective and legal provision of services.
-All information is considered privileged and is maintained as confidential, consistent with ethical guidelines as well as Washington and Federal statutes.
+All information is considered privileged and is maintained as confidential, consistent with ethical guidelines as well as the Washington State and federal statutes.
 The services of the Counseling Center are separate from any other student records kept at Whitman College.
-Information revealed in counseling sessions will remain confidential, except in cases of imminent danger to the client or another or where otherwise is mandated by law, or when permission is granted to release information.
+Information revealed in counseling sessions will remain confidential, except in cases of imminent danger to the client or another, when mandated by law, or when permission is granted to release information.